 Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.
 More.

 You need to be careful and wise about accepting search results on the Internet.
 While the search engines are trying to flag bad sites, it's simply not possible to catch all of them.

 Be aware of search results but this can be difficult.
 A while back we did a Google search for "Dell support" and amazingly, many of the results were not Dell at all, the first three for HP support were not HP and the first three for Toshiba support were not Toshiba.
-Look carefully at the site domain you are about to visit.
+Look carefully at the site's domain you are about to visit.
 Domain names are circled in example below.

 The domain should be clean, e.g., hp.com, dell.com and so on.
-While support.dell.com is a legitimate Dell site, domains like iyogi.com/Dell-Help and dell-support.supportcenter247.us are not!
+So while support.dell.com is a legitimate Dell site, domains like iyogi.com/Dell-Help and dell-support.supportcenter247.us are not!

-Four most popular search terms that can lead to trouble:
+Four most popular search terms that can quickly lead to trouble: